owenroberts/mmp270/labs/2-7_Backgrounds.md

 - In the *ParallaxLayer* node set the motion and mirroring settings

 ## 3. Documentation
-- Take screenshots of a video of the background
+- Take screenshots or record a video of the background
 - Post on Open Lab

 ## Resources